M.Ed. in Kinesiology—Kinesiology for Individuals with Disabilities

 KINE 8980 - Practicum in Kinesiology for Individuals with Disabilities - 2

 Summer 2 (3 credits)

 KINE 5230 - Sports, Recreation and Camping for Children w Disabilities

 *** All classes are 3 credits with the following exceptions

 - PE for Children with Severe Disabilities is 2 credits

-Master's students work as adapted or general physical education specialists in public or private schools.
+Most of our Master's students pursue positions as adapted or general physical education specialists in public or private schools.
 Adapted physical education specialists either work as an itinerant APE specialist for a school district or as the APE specialist at a special school for children with disabilities.
-Occasionally graduates of the Master's program become special education teachers (they have to take additional coursework to get certified to teach special education).
+A number of our graduates each year choose to pursue additional graduate work in occupational and physical therapy.
+Occasionally graduates of the Master's program also become special education teachers (they have to take additional coursework to get certified to teach special education).